monmima/node-and-sql-aide-memoire-by-monmima/README.md

 # node-and-sql-aide-memoire-by-monmima

+## Node.js + SQL

 This is an aide-mémoire (i. e., mnemonic device) for myself, but maybe you'll find it useful too!

-## Node.js + SQL
+## Node.js

 This project was influenced by Brad Traversy's tutorial on MySQL and Node.js.
 It's called [Using MySQL With Node.js](https://www.youtube.com/watch?v=EN6Dx22cPRI).

-By the way, Brad Traversy has also created a MySQL cheatsheet, which he [made available on Github Gist](https://gist.github.com/bradtraversy/c831baaad44343cc945e76c2e30927b3).

-Also, [Mosh Hamedani's tutorial on YouTube](https://www.youtube.com/watch?v=TlB_eWDSMt4) made it possible for me to create the .ejs-1 page, which documents Node.js.
+Also, [Mosh Hamedani's Node.js tutorial on YouTube](https://www.youtube.com/watch?v=TlB_eWDSMt4) made it possible for me to create the .ejs-1 page, which documents Node.js.

 Finally, I was influenced by my own [Node and MongoDB CRUD aide-mémoire](https://github.com/monmima/node-and-mongodb-crud-aide-memoire-by-monmima).

+## SQL

+For more information on SQL, here are some great resources:

+1. Brad Traversy has also created a MySQL cheatsheet, which he [made available on Github Gist](https://gist.github.com/bradtraversy/c831baaad44343cc945e76c2e30927b3).
+2. Mosh Hamedami has created a [3-hour course](https://www.youtube.com/watch?v=7S_tz1z_5bA) on YouTube video with an index indicating where each topic is located in it.

 ## EJS: You don't want to learn it for now?
 No problem!